Is it meaningful to study if you don’t have a clear goal?

 Acquiring Grace and Intelligence

 We live in a rapidly changing and uncertain age.
-What can we do to live happily in such times?
+What can we do to live happily

 The answer lies in learning what is important in life while abiding by our own unchanging principles.